Electrolyte Imbalance: Why These Minerals Are Key for Hydration

 DripDrop ORS provides a precise balance of medically relevant electrolytes to address electrolyte imbalances and dehydration.
 Plus, DripDrop ORS supplies vitamins like zinc, potassium, and magnesium, which are essential to support your overall health.
 By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and twice as much sugar.

-To manage an electrolyte imbalance, you need to recognize its symptoms.
+To manage an electrolyte imbalance, you need to recognize the signs.
 Here are some of the warning signs you should watch for.

 Abnormal heart rhythm and irregular heartbeat